s-raj/PersonalisedNewsEmail/README.md

 # PersonalisedNewsEmail
-Using this project personalised mail can be sent to your personal email IDs with option for translation of non english content
+Using this project personalised mail can be sent to your personal email IDs with option for translation of non english content.
+Cron job could be used to periodically schedule this scriptbased on your choice.

 Dependencies: